Industrial Engineering and Operations Research

 Passing the departmental Comprehensive Examination is a required milestone for all IEOR MAnalytics students.
 The three-hour written exam is administered annually during the RRR week of the Fall semester (the last instruction week of the semester).
 The exam is composed of two parts as follows:

-Optimization (90 minutes): Based on INDENG 240 material, the exam questions focus on the formulation (modeling) of optimization problems covering linear, integer, and nonlinear programming problems.
+Optimization (90 minutes): Based on INDENG 240 material, the exam questions focus on fundamental principles of linear programming as well as formulation (modeling) of optimization problems, covering linear, integer, network, and nonlinear programming problems.

 Stochastic Modeling (90 minutes): Based on INDENG 241 material, the exam questions focus on the basics of probability theory and stochastic processes, including random variables, conditional expectation, variance and covariance, and Poisson processes.